Charlie-XIAO/Charlie-XIAO.github.io/_projects/ossd-pandas.md

 <!-- ====================================================================== -->

 {% capture projects_ossd_pandas_description_51947 %}
+<em>This is my first merged pull request to pandas!</em> In pandas 2.0.3, the method
-<code>DataFrame.merge</code> raises an error when there are imcompatible keys,
+<code>DataFrame.merge</code> raises an error when there are imcompatible keys, but there
-but there was no information provided in the error message that indicate which keys are incompatible.
+was no information provided indicating which keys were the culprits.
+For instance,

-I improved the error message by displaying the first imcompatible key.
+{% highlight python %}
+>>> import pandas as pd
+>>> df = pd.DataFrame([{"a": 1, "b": 1, "c": 1}])
+>>> df2 = pd.DataFrame([{"a": 1, "b": None, "c": 1}])
+>>> pd.merge(df, df2)
+ValueError: You are trying to merge on int64 and object columns.
+If you wish to proceed you should use pd.concat
+{% endhighlight %}

+This would become problematic if the number of columns is large, making it hard to identify the culprit columns and resolve the failure.
+I improved the error message by mentioning the name of the first incompatible key, which would be included starting from pandas 2.1.0.

+{% highlight python %}
+>>> pd.merge(df, df2)
+ValueError: You are trying to merge on int64 and object columns for key 'b'.
+If you wish to proceed you should use pd.concat
+{% endhighlight %}
 {% endcapture %}

 {% include projects/ossd/pandas-item.html